ciphersquid666/SQL-RECON/README.md

-# SQLiScanner 🛡️
+# SQL-RECON 🛡️

-**SQLiScanner** is a powerful tool designed to identify SQL Injection vulnerabilities in web applications.
+**SQL-RECON** is a powerful tool designed to identify SQL Injection vulnerabilities in web applications.
 It uses a set of predefined payloads to check if a website is susceptible to SQL injections, generating a report with detected vulnerabilities.

 > **Disclaimer**: This tool should only be used for ethical penetration testing on systems you have explicit permission to test.
 Unauthorized use of this tool is illegal and unethical. ⚠️